 Once you’re certain the balance is zero, inform them that you are canceling the card.
-While some credit card companies will allow you to cancel without even speaking to a representative, other may be less obliging.
-"Be prepared to have the customer service rep try and talk you out of closing your account.
-They will be very convincing, so if this is what you decided, then tell them politely again by letting them know you want the account closed immediately," says Lou Rodriguez, founder of the National Association of Credit Responsibility and Accuracy, a consumer advocacy group.
-The reason for this hard-sell approach is simple: It costs banks more to find new customers than to retain existing cardholders.
-If you are convinced you want to cancel, remain firm.
+While some credit card companies will allow you to cancel without even speaking to a representative, others may be less obliging.
+If you meet with resistance, hold firm, as it is your right to close the account.
 Tell the rep you want it noted that the account is being closed at your request.
 Ask for a name and address you can write to with a notice of your card cancellation and note this along with the call details, including date, time and a way to identify the representative you spoke to.

-5. Send a letter.
 For added insurance (in case the customer service rep makes a mistake), write a short cancellation letter to the card issuer.
 Request written confirmation of the account’s closure.
-"This is a must and is to be done in conjunction with the phone call," says Rodriguez.
 The letter should include your name, address, phone number and account number, and details from your earlier phone call.
-Also, state that you want your credit report to reflect that the account was “closed at the consumer’s request."
-Now that credit cards get opened and closed so often, credit scores don't penalize consumers as much for closing accounts.
-Still, it's still a good idea to help ensure that no one thinks the card issuer closed the account, Jones says.
+Also, state that you want your credit report to reflect that the account was “closed at the consumer’s request.”

-6. Be patient.
 Then sit tight.
-Getting the card canceled may take a month or more, since a credit card issuer is a "huge bureaucracy," Jones says.
+Getting the card canceled may take a month or more.
 After that time, take a look at a copy of your credit report to make sure the account is marked as “closed.”
 You can pull a free copy of your credit report once a year from each of the top three credit bureaus (Equifax, Experian and TransUnion) at AnnualCreditReport.com.
+You can also get a free credit score and report from CreditCards.com.
 If the account appears open, repeat the process: Call the customer service number to report the mistake, follow up with a letter by certified mail (including a copy of your original letter requesting that the account be closed) and then check your credit report again.
 If that fails, you can file a dispute through one of the three credit bureaus (they are required to notify the others).
 And if that doesn’t work, you can file a dispute with the Consumer Financial Protection Bureau.

-7. Take notes.
 As you go through the process of canceling your credit card, you may want to keep thorough notes on who you spoke to, what they said and when.
 That way, if anything goes wrong, you will have all the facts recorded.
-When you get a return receipt from your certified mail, keep it with the log you are keeping and note the date the receipt comes in.
+When you get a return receipt from your certified mail, put it with the log you are keeping and note the date the receipt comes in.

 Although it may be worth temporarily holding off on closing a credit card if you are in the market for a new loan or mortgage, canceling a credit card shouldn’t be a source of major concern for consumers with good credit, since the resulting impact on their credit scores is likely to be minimal and temporary.
 “Usually it’s not a lasting impact,” says Griffin.